asmasonomics/asmasonomics.github.io/courses/2024-03-22_BABS4_Biochem_DataWorkshop4.markdown

 <p align="justify">
 In data workshop 3, you took a full RNAseq dataset from the <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0217255">Black <i>et al.</i> 2020 paper</a> and eventually created a volcano plot showing the impact on the <i>Haemophilus influenzae</i> (Hi) transcriptome after cultures were transferred to starvation conditions for 30 minutes.
 A lot had changed, but what did it actually mean?
 This workshop is all about getting you to consider <b>the biology</b> so you can see how linking in this "big data" analysis can help you contextualise and understand your wet lab practicals and (hopefully) give you a better understanding of why natural competence is important.<br/><br/>
 You can download the introductory slides <a href="/assets/coursefiles/2024-03_66I/66I-DW4_introductory_slides.pdf" download>here as a PDF</a>.<br/><br/>
-Please do ask us (biological) questions in this workshop.
+Please do ask us <b>biological</b> questions in this workshop.
 You have all the coding skills to explore and graph these data - so discuss with us possible questions you could ask to extend your understanding.
 Consequently, if you're having issues with installations on your personal laptop, we will largely direct you to the <a href="https://asmasonomics.github.io/courses/BABS4_Biochem_DataWorkshop3_March2024#access-the-data">updated advice in the workshop 3 material</a> or to use a managed machine (or the virtual desktop service).<br/><br/>
 Remember, the data we are using comes from RNAseq read counts.
 We had some confusion last week about what a read is, so I added a video explainer to the VLE as well as at the bottom of this page.<br/>
 </p>
 [Introduction to transcriptomics](#introduction-to-transcriptomics)<br/>